How Much Infant Formula Does Your Baby Need?

 What should I know about how much infant formula my baby needs?

-Know how hunger and fullness cues are an important part of how much formula your baby drinks
+• Know how hunger and fullness cues are an important part of how much formula your baby consumes

-When it comes to feeding your baby, responding to your baby’s hunger cues and feeding on demand is best.
+When it comes to feeding your baby, responding to baby’s hunger cues and feeding on demand is best.
+But we know you’re here for a little extra guidance and specific numbers, so let’s dig in.

 During the first 6 months when solid foods are not yet in the picture, there’s a simple rule of thumb to help figure out how much formula your baby needs:

-Start with offering 2.5 ounces of formula per pound of body weight each day.17
+Start with offering 2.5 fluid ounces of formula per pound of body weight each day.1,7

 Remember that your baby may periodically take more or less than this amount depending on their hunger and growth spurts.